![]() |

-60 metre Speed TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
-ObjectiveTo monitor the development of the sprint athlete's acceleration and pick up to full flight.
+60 metre Speed TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.
+ObjectiveMonitor the development of the sprint athlete's acceleration and pick-up to full-flight.

 How to conduct the testThis test requires the athlete to sprint as fast as possible over 60 metres

-AnalysisAnalysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's acceleration and pick up to full flight.
+AnalysisAnalysis of the test result compares it with the athlete's previous results for this test.
+It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's acceleration and pick-up to full flight.
 Target GroupThis test is suitable for sprinters but not for individuals where the test would be contraindicated.
-ReliabilityTest reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
+ReliabilityTest reliability refers to how a test is consistent and stable in measuring its intended measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
-ValidityTest validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
+The following link provides various factors influencing the results and test reliability.
+ValidityTest validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's physical development.
 Advantages

 Disadvantages